autoshark-finance/autoshark-info-api/README.md

-# PancakeSwap API
+# AutoShark API

-The PancakeSwap API is a set of endpoints used by market aggregators (e.g. coinmarketcap.com) to surface PancakeSwap liquidity and volume information.
+The AutoShark API is a set of endpoints used by market aggregators (e.g. coinmarketcap.com) to surface AutoShark liquidity and volume information.
 All information is fetched from the underlying subgraphs.

 ## v1 Documentation

-The documentation of the endpoints, for PancakeSwap v1, can be found [here](v1-documentation.md).
+The documentation of the endpoints, for AutoShark v1, can be found [here](v1-documentation.md).

 ## v2 Documentation

-The documentation of the endpoints, for PancakeSwap v2, can be found [here](v2-documentation.md).
+The documentation of the endpoints, for AutoShark v2, can be found [here](v2-documentation.md).

 ## Development